 Your ideal platform should allow you to:

-- Design your care plan without requiring developers, engineers, or specialists so you can focus on your care.
+- Design your patient care plan without the need for developers, engineers, or specialists so you can focus on your care.